 Safeguarding should be the number one priority for all schools.
 Everyone shares the responsibility for safeguarding and promoting the welfare of children and young people, but governing bodies have a strategic leadership responsibility for their school's safeguarding arrangements and must ensure they comply with their duties under legislation.
-The statutory guidance Keeping Children Safe in Education contains important requirements for all schools to have effective safeguarding policies and procedures.
+The statutory guidance Keeping Children Safe in Education, which is updated annually, contains important requirements for all schools to have effective safeguarding policies and procedures.